 THAT is saying something.

 And Nick DID finally stop talking.
+Within seconds:

-IBM Guy: (extending hand) Hi.
+Guy next to me: (leaning in, smiling, extending hand) Hi.
 I don’t believe we’ve met.
 I’m Mark.

 Mark: But you ordered a drink!
+Were you even going to pay for that?!

 Mark: This woman doesn’t know Nick.